xtuml/bridgepoint/doc-internal/process/HOWTO-create-xtUML-Editor.md

 6. Update the Release Notes and What's New
 7. Commit all the changes to the branch
 8. Build the branch on the build server
 9. Test the installers on Windows and Linux.
 Have Dean, Robert, and Cort test as well.
+10. Rename the files from ```BridgePoint_<branch>*``` to ```xtUML_Editor_<new version>*```
-10. Upload the installers to Amazon S3 [2]
+11. Upload the installers to Amazon S3 [2]
-11. Update the xtUML.org website with the new Release Notes
+12. Update the xtUML.org website with the new Release Notes
-12. Notify Jayne she can do a mailing indicating a new release of xtUML Editor is available
+13. Notify Jayne she can do a mailing indicating a new release of xtUML Editor is available
-13. Post to the xtuml.org forum indicating the new release is available
+14. Post to the xtuml.org forum indicating the new release is available
-14. Bump the BP development version past the xtUML Editor version
+15. Bump the BP development version past the xtUML Editor version
-15. Done
+16. Done